 For any bill payment method you establish, always make sure it is convenient and as automated as possible.
 Don’t overlook multiple communication styles, as well.
 For example, go paperless and send electronic invoices via email and other online payment options.
 Quality communication in a range of different mediums will help remind clients that their payment is due.

-Consider using all-in-one accounting software like Canopy, which allows clients to pay through their own portal, which is convenient for both you and them.
+Consider using all-in-one accounting practice management software like Canopy, which allows clients to pay through their own portal, which is convenient for both you and them.
 Another important thing to do is to schedule regular follow-up communication so clients know where they stand, what they owe and how to pay it.
 Canopy will also automatically send requests for payment as frequently as you choose.

 While it can be difficult, you must stick to payment deadlines when they come up with every client.
 Whether it means failing to collect upfront fees, letting past-due accounts go, or generating inaccurate invoices, getting your internal accounts receivable process in order translates to smoother operations when interacting with your clients on what they owe you.